Friday, 14 July 2023

 Bugga Ramalingeswara Swamy Temple / Bugga Ramalingeswara Temple / Rameswara Swamy temple / బగ్గా రామలింగేశ్వర స్వామి దేవాలయం, Tadipatri, Gandhi Gatta, Anantapur District, Andra Pradesh.

-The Visit to this Bugga Ramalingeswara Swamy Temple was a part of the “Shiva and Vishnu Temples/Rock cut Cave temples of Andhra Pradesh Visit”, on 24th June 25th June 2023.
+The visit to this Bugga Ramalingeswara Swamy Temple was a part of the “Shiva and Vishnu Temples/Rock cut Cave temples of Andhra Pradesh Visit”, on 24th and 25th June 2023.

 Moolavar : Sri Bugga Ramalinga Swami